ssalvaterra/LIB-201/text-analysis.md

 ## Topic Modeling

 Topic Modeling is one of the more difficult text analysis methods because it is based on probability.
-Topic Modeling uses an algorithm (<a href="">Latent Dirichlet Allocation</a>) to find probabilities of words that co-occur.
+Topic Modeling uses an algorithm (<a href="https://towardsdatascience.com/latent-dirichlet-allocation-lda-9d1cd064ffa2">Latent Dirichlet Allocation</a>) to find probabilities of words that co-occur.
 When you run this algorithm on a body of text, it puts the words that are _more likely_ to occur together in categories, or "bags of words."
 The idea is that each category represents a topic of discussion in the text.

 ![Screenshot of Lincoln Sermons Topic keywords split into 10 columns labeled "topic 1," "topic 2," and so on](https://lincolnlogs.digitalscholarship.emory.edu/wp-content/uploads/2013/02/mallet.png)